Easy Stuffed Cabbage Casserole

 How to Make Stuffed Cabbage Casserole

-- Heat olive oil in a large skillet over medium heat, add chopped onion and cook until softened, seasoning with 1tsp of salt and the pepper.
+Heat olive oil in a large frying pan over medium heat, add chopped onion and cook until softened, seasoning with 1tsp of salt and the pepper.
 Add garlic and cook for another minute.

-In a baking dish, spread ⅓ of the meat sauce as the first layer.
+In a baking dish prepared with non-stick spray, spread ⅓ of the meat sauce as the first layer.
 Top with ½ of the chopped cabbage.
 Repeat with another ⅓ of the sauce and remaining cabbage.
 Finish with the final ⅓ of the sauce on top.

 For a crispy cheese topping, broil the casserole for the last few minutes of baking instead of using foil.
 Keep a close eye on it to prevent burning.